songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 ### Multi-Decision

-Now let's take a look at the `AllocationDeciders` to see how it makes a decision.
+Now let's take a look at the `AllocationDeciders` to see how it makes a multi-decision.
 When starting the decision, it accepts information about the shard routing, node routing and the current allocation.
 Then, it either ignores the shard or delegate the decision making to its child deciders.
 All child deciders make decision in a synchronous way, probably because they don't require